sebeksd/Docker-Update-Script/README.md

 - Run script to update all containers (files with "!" as prefix are ignored): ./Update.sh
 - Run script providing a single file name to update only that container (files with "!" are NOT ignored): ./Update.sh NextCloud.yaml (extension can be omitted)

+Containers (by default):
-Containers that don't require update (no changes found) will not be restarted.
+- that don't require update (no changes found) will not be restarted.
+- that are in state stopped/created will be updated but not started.

 ## How to run ##
 1. Directory contains: Update.sh, NextCloud.yaml, Nextcloud.dockerfile, MySQL.yaml